Dogs think, feel & learn.

 relaxation

-Here are some examples.
+Here are some examples from a dog's perspective.

 Trixie, a rescued dog, may choose more Love.